-Drawing on this collective research, I then made the exhibition A Storm Is Blowing at the Petrie Museum over Summer 2013, pictured above and below.
+In response to this collaborative research, I then created the exhibition A Storm Is Blowing at the Petrie over Summer 2013, pictured above and below.

-A Storm is Blowing took the form of a 3D diagram that linked 35 historical pictures and models of time with questions, ideas and background histories.
+A Storm is Blowing is a kind of a 3D diagram that links 35 historical pictures and models of time with background notes, and a take-away Report on Progress (below), with drawings and text by me – or rather by my persona, the museum’s Timekeeper.

-These objects included an ancient Egyptian game of life in the form of a coiled snake, the future figured as a many-horned goat, a five-metre chart of history as a stream, the ancient Stoic circle of life, Facebook and its 18th-century parent, and their knotty antithesis.
+My selection of objects in the ‘diagram’ included an ancient Egyptian game of life in the form of a coiled snake, the future figured as a many-horned goat, a five-metre chart of history as a stream, the ancient Stoic circle of life, and the Facebook timeline alongside its 18th-century forebears.

-The event programme for the project ended at Midsummer with The Eye of Ra, headlined by Gaggle leading us in a glorious Midsummer Rite, ‘The Eye of Ra’, pictured below.
+The project ended at Midsummer with Gaggle leading us in a glorious rite, ‘The Eye of Ra’, pictured below.

-I invited Gaggle to devise a performance inspired by the Midsummer rituals that ancient Egyptians would make to appease Sekhmet, the lion-headed daughter — the ‘Eye’ — of the Sun god Ra.
-Sekhmet was Ra’s protector during his nightly passage through the chambers of the Underworld.
-She was responsible for bringing him back at dawn for the day and at Midsummer for the year.
+I invited Gaggle to devise a performance inspired by the Midsummer rituals that ancient Egyptians would make to appease Sekhmet, the lion-headed daughter of the Sun god Ra (or Re).
+Sekhmet is also known as the Eye of Ra.
+She was tasked with protecting her father from demons during his nightly passage through the chambers of the Underworld.
 That’s why you need to appease the Eye of Ra: she has the power to give time its right shape.

 To read an interview about the project in TiP (Thinking in Practice), click here.

 To hear me talking about the project on Monocle radio, click here.